DragonL57/Thursday/README.md

-# Gem-assist - A Personal Assistant In Your Terminal
+# Thursday - A Personal Assistant In Your Terminal

-Gem-Assist is a Python-based personal assistant that leverages the power of Google's Gemini models(and other) to help you with various tasks.
+Thursday is a Python-based personal assistant that leverages the power of Pollinations AI models to help you with various tasks.
 It's designed to be versatile and extensible, offering a range of tools to interact with your system and the internet.
 (These were written by AI)

 A short disclaimer this was originally made to be my personal assistant so it might not be as versatile as you might expect.
-Originally this was Gemini only now it supports alot because of litellm support, look into `config.py` for more information.
+It uses Pollinations AI as the backend for its language capabilities.

 ## Features

-- **Powered by LLM:** Utilizes LLM's for natural language understanding and generation.
+- **Powered by LLM:** Utilizes Pollinations AI models for natural language understanding and generation.
 - **Tool-based architecture:** Equipped with a variety of tools for tasks like:
   - Web searching (DuckDuckGo)
   - File system operations (listing directories, reading/writing files, etc.)